The SheltaPod – a Swiss-army knife of vehicle shelters

 The SheltaPod bag and contents

-The SheltaPod comes in a handy carry bag that can easily fit in the car boot or stowed in your van without taking up much space.
-That’s more than can be said of some awnings.
+The SheltaPod has a handy carry bag that can easily fit in the car boot or stow in your van without taking up much space.
+That's more than can be said of some awnings.

 Here’s the SheltaPod shelter kit in its bag.